 "This Strategic Concept reaffirms the defensive nature of the Alliance and the resolve of its members to safeguard their security, sovereignty and territorial integrity.
 The Alliance's security policy is based on dialogue; co-operation; and effective collective defence as mutually reinforcing instruments for preserving the peace.
 Making full use of the new opportunities available, the Alliance will maintain security at the lowest possible level of forces consistent with the requirements of defence.
 In this way, the Alliance is making an essential contribution to promoting a lasting peaceful order."

-The 1991's Strategic Concept's accompanying document was - and still is - classified.
-It is entitled: "MC Directive for Military Implementation of the Alliance's Strategic Concept (MC 400), 12 December 1991.
+The 1991 Strategic Concept's accompanying document was – and still is – classified.
+It is entitled “MC Directive for Military Implementation of the Alliance's Strategic Concept” (MC 400), 12 December 1991.

-In 1999, the year of NATO's 50th anniversary, Allied leaders adopted a new Strategic Concept that committed members to common defence and peace and stability of the wider Euro-Atlantic area.
-It was based on a broad definition of security which recognised the importance of political, economic, social and environmental factors in addition to the defence dimension.
-It identified the new risks that had emerged since the end of the Cold War, which included terrorism, ethnic conflict, human rights abuses, political instability, economic fragility, and the spread of nuclear, biological and chemical weapons and their means of delivery.
+In 1999, the year of NATO's 50th anniversary and against the backdrop of wars in the former Yugoslavia that started in the early 1990s, Allied Leaders adopted a new Strategic Concept that committed members to common defence and peace and stability of the wider Euro-Atlantic area.
+It was based on a broad definition of security, which recognised the importance of political, economic, social and environmental factors in addition to the defence dimension.
+It identified the new risks that had emerged since the end of the Cold War, which included terrorism, ethnic conflict, human rights abuses, political instability, economic fragility and the spread of nuclear, biological and chemical weapons and their means of delivery.

 The 1999 Strategic Concept was complemented by a strategic guidance document that remains classified: "MC Guidance for the Military Implementation of the Alliance Strategy" (MC 400/2), 12 February 2003.